 Create a detailed list of what asset sub-classes you want to hold in your asset classes.
 Refer to the table in the earlier section for sub-class examples.

 This step is just as important as step 3.
-A 40% allocation to ‘equities’ could generate more risk than a 60% allocation to equities if the sub-asset classes chosen were inherently riskier (such as emerging markets equities).
+A 40% allocation to ‘equities’ could generate more risk than a 60% allocation to equities if the sub-asset classes chosen were inherently riskier (such as investing in emerging markets equities).

 Therefore, consideration of your risk profile is needed when determining how to sub-allocate.
 We will use the example of equities to show different risk levels: